- how to create a brand new Webiny project

 Learn what gets deployed into your AWS account and how it all works in the Cloud Infrastructure key topics section.

-yarn webiny info command in your Webiny project folder will give you all of the relevant project URLs.
+yarn webiny open admin --env dev command in your Webiny project folder will open the Admin Area URL in

 Please note that, by default, Webiny collects anonymous usage information, which is exclusively used for improving the product and understanding usage patterns.
 Please take a look at our Telemetry page for more information on this subject.